Type.GetType Method (String, Func(Of AssemblyName, Assembly), Func(Of Assembly, String, Boolean, Type), Boolean, Boolean)

 Caution Do not pass methods from unknown or untrusted callers.

-true to throw an exception if the type cannot be found; false to return Nothing.
+true to throw an exception if the type cannot be found; false to return null.
 Specifying false also suppresses some other exception conditions, but not all of them.
 See the Exceptions section.

 true to perform a case-insensitive search for typeName, false to perform a case-sensitive search for typeName.